ste616/atca-training/tutorials/2_dcal_and_delavg/README.md

 data is coming from the different antennas with different delays due to cable lengths, and the geometric delays are always changing as the Earth rotates.
 The memory for the buffer is of course limited, so we can't just allow for any possible amount of delay.
-The buffer is optimal used when the delay zero point is towards the centre of the track.
+The buffer is optimally used when the delay zero point is towards the centre of the track.
 That isn't to say you can't use CA06 as the delay reference antenna, and indeed in most cases it won't be an issue.
-However, in some circumstances, when the reference antenna is changed to and fro, or when multiple dcals are performed and digitisers are reset, or if dcals are done on opposite sides of the sky, the delay required gets driven towards the edge of the buffer and can cause decorrelation for some large hour angles.
+However, in some circumstances, when the reference antenna is changed to and fro, or when multiple dcals are performed and digitisers are reset, or if dcals are done on opposite sides of the sky, the delay required gets driven towards the edge of the buffer (because each dcal is additive to the total delay) and can cause decorrelation for some large hour angles.
 The best way to avoid this problem is to reset delays before doing a dcal, especially if you're changing the reference antenna.
 Or just leave the reference antenna as one of the track antennas, usually CA03.